Miska-Mynttinen/kanban-exercise/README.md

     - should show name and to whom the task is assigned to(can be multiple).
     - task should also have color indicator(could be label or icon in somewhere in the task), which is based on task' importance (0: green, 1: yellow/orange, 2: red)
     - Clicking a task, should open modal for editing and all of the task' fields should be editable(name, description, assigned, importance).
+      - Can be done by clicking on text.
+Done with npm package react-edit-text.
 - Columns:
   - which contains tasks.
   - Not mandatory, but bonus: After listing tasks in the column, there should be link/button which will open modal for creating a new task for the column.
+    - Didn't do bonus so no add task possibility.

 User should be able to reorder tasks(vertical drag and drop) in columns or drag task from one column to another.
 UI should be visually appealing and drag and drop should have smooth UX, you can use npm package for drag-and-drop e.g. react-beautiful-dnd.
+  - Done with react-beautiful-dnd.

 #### The BE would have following models:
 - Task: